The Master of Accounting (MAcc) will become Master of Science in Accounting (MSAcc) for students admitted beginning Autumn 2021.

 - Hold a baccalaureate degree from a regionally accredited college or university in the U.S. or its equivalent from a foreign institution.

-- Have earned at least a 3.0 grade-point-average (on a 4 point scale) for the last 90 graded quarter credits or 60 graded semester credits.
+- Prefer at least a 3.0 grade-point-average (on a 4 point scale) for the last 90 graded quarter credits or 60 graded semester credits.

 - Be proficient in English: Applicants whose native language is not English must demonstrate English language proficiency.
 The ways in which proficiency can be demonstrated are outlined in Memo 8: Graduate School English Language Proficiency Requirements.